Why Do People Shop at Supermarkets?

 However, next time you’re trying to decipher between a supermarket and a superstore, ask yourself if the store has at least half of it devoted to non-food items.

 Maybe it’s a garden center, school supplies, outdoor gear, or household items.
 Regardless, this is a major distinction between the two types of stores.

 How Do Supermarkets Choose What Products to Sell?

 The products sold at supermarkets differ first by region.
-The demographic and region of the world are both major factors that go into the products that stores stock up on.
+The demographic and region of the world are both major factors that go into the products they stock up on.

-This also takes into consideration religious groups in the area that require specialty items and the kinds of items the majority of patrons are looking for.
+This also takes into consideration religious groups in the area that require special items and the kinds of items the majority of patrons are looking for.

 For example, a supermarket in a large city may prioritize having a large deli since so many customers are looking to get food on the go.

 The last factor that goes into deciding which products to sell is looking at which items bring in the most profit.

 If an item is not selling after a few weeks to months, it will often be discontinued.